-Employees: You are eligible if you are appointed to work at least 50% time for twelve months or more or are appointed at 100% time for three months or more or have accumulated 1,000 hours while on pay status in a twelve-month period.
-To remain eligible, you must maintain an average regular paid time of at least 17.5 hours per week.
+Employee: You are eligible if you are appointed to work at least 50% time for twelve months or more or are appointed at 100% time for three months or more or have accumulated 1,000 hours while on pay status in a twelve-month period.
+To remain eligible, you must maintain an average regular paid time of at least 17.5 hours per week and continue in an eligible appointment.
 If your appointment is at least 50% time, your appointment form may refer to the time period as follows: "Ending date for funding purposes only; intent of appointment is indefinite (for more than one year)."